 Jose Scharron, M.Ed.

-Jose Scharron, Instructional Design Specialist, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
-He works closely with team members and client stakeholders to develop training standards and engaging e-learning programs for the humanitarian organization.
+Jose Scharron, Senior Instructional Designer, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
+He creates interactive online training courses, enabling OFDA employees more opportunities for training collaboration and self-paced learning.

-Juletta Mims, PSC Coordinator, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
-Juletta plays a key role in facilitating communication with job candidates for OFDA’s personal services contracts positions and job postings, in accordance with U.S. Government procurement regulations.
+Juletta Mims, Recruiter, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
+She supports the OFDA divisions in recruiting and hiring humanitarian experts to serve in the field and in the Washington, D.C. headquarters.

 Previously, Juletta comes to Greenleaf as a buyer for Phoenix International.
 Additionally, she holds extensive contracts and procurement experience in both the government and private sectors.